Agent Communications Language

-After the surge in Generative AI with the use of Transformers and Large language models, the definition of agent has shifted away from physical agents to signify software systems built using the principles of Agentic AI.
+After the surge in generative AI with the use of Transformers and Large language models, the definition of agent has shifted away from physical agents to signify software systems built using the principles of Agentic AI.
 A new protocol to emerge in this area is Natural Language Interaction Protocol (NLIP).
-NLIP is a standard being proposed by Ecma International, a standard body which focuses on application level standards in computer systems.
+NLIP is an application-level communication protocol defined between AI Agents or between a human and an AI agent.
+Ecma International; a standards body which develops and publishes international standards for the information and communication industry; published on 10 December 2025 five new standards and one technical report defining the Natural Language Interaction Protocol (NLIP).

 As a result, we can define agent communication protocols into two categories: ontology based agent communication protocols and generative AI based agent communication protocols.